francosopo/desafio-tec-cb/README.md

 ```

 Then, create a user, a database with the configurations shown above, and grant all privileges on
 the database to the user you created and permit login.

-/* SET THE LISTEN ADDRESSES AS LOCALHOST */
+SET THE POSTGRES LISTENING ADDRESS AS LOCALHOST

 Later, set the following configuration into your .env.local